 Although the overall cooking time is given, there aren’t specific times listed for the chicken, bacon, and vegetables.
 I like having times listed, so I got my iPad out and set the stopwatch function as I cooked.
 My pot was big enough to handle the chicken in 3 batches, and these steps went very smoothly:

-- Step 2: The bacon crisped in 8 minutes
+- In Step 2, the bacon crisped in 8 minutes

-- Step 3: The chicken had a nice sear in 11 minutes
+- For Step 3, the chicken had a nice sear in 11 minutes

-- Step 4: The carrots softened in 4 1/2 minutes, and the onion became translucent in 3 1/2 minutes
+- And finally, during Step 4, the carrots softened in 4 1/2 minutes, and the onion became translucent in 3 1/2 minutes